 On 27 May 1949 in France, New Yorker Rita Hayworth married Prince Ali Salman Aga Khan.
 She was an actress and dancer who appeared in 61 movies during her three decades of acting.
 She was twice divorced before marrying Khan.
 Hayworth did not convert to Islam and wanted their daughter, Yasmin Aga Khan as a Christian.
 This led to a custody battle during their divorce proceedings.
 In January 1953, the divorce was granted, and Hayworth raised her daughter in the United States.

-In March 1959, Caroline Lee Bouvier Canfield (goes by Lee Radziwill), sister to US First Lady Jackie Kennedy, married Prince Stanislas Radziwill of Poland.
+In March 1959, Caroline Lee Bouvier Canfield (who went by Lee Radziwill), sister to US First Lady Jackie Kennedy, married Prince Stanislas Radziwill of Poland.
 She got an annulment from the Roman Catholic church from her first husband.
 The couple would have two children together, Anthony and Christina.
 However, this union was not to last, and they divorced in 1974.

 The late King Hussein of Jordan married American Lisa Halaby in 1978.
 She, with Syrian Christian heritage, converted to Islam upon marriage and took the name, Noor.
 They had four children together: Prince Hamzah, Prince Hashim, Princess Iman and Princess Raiyah.
 The couple stayed married until the death of Hussein in 1999.